Explore ways to pay for your alcohol electronically and find the solution that best fits your business.

 EFT Payments

 Another option for contactless payment is electronic funds transfer, or EFT, facilitated by invaluable industry partners like Fintech.
-This contactless payment option is the only choice that provides automated payments while also simplifying compliance and improving clarity into total alcohol spend.
-Through EFT, each invoice payment is made automatically with funds moved directly from the retailer’s account to the distributors through the Federal Reserve.
+This contactless payment option is the only choice providing automated payments while simplifying compliance and improving clarity into total alcohol spend.
+EFT makes each invoice payment automatically with funds moved directly from the retailer’s account to the distributors through the Federal Reserve.
 The distributor uploads an invoice, and the exact invoice amount is paid on the due date listed on the invoice without Fintech ever taking title of the funds.
-This not only removes the stress and headache out of maintaining compliance, but it also improves the retailer’s cashflow.
+This not only removes the stress and headache of maintaining compliance, but it also improves the retailer’s cashflow.
+All payments made through EFT are done in compliance with state regulations regarding alcohol invoices.
+After the payments are made, automatic reconciliation files are sent to retailers to help them update their books.

 Nearly thirty years ago, Fintech saw a great need for a simplified and streamlined payment method – that’s why we led the modernization of payment within the alcohol industry by introducing EFT payments as a solution for all 50 states.
 Today, we continue to develop touch-free technology to meet industry needs, and one out of every four retailers nationwide trust Fintech for alcohol management with invoice payments and data.
 Interested in learning more about the benefits of EFT payments?
 Contact us today!